Educational Technology

 Effect on motivation, cognitive load, emotions, learning performance; influence of learner characteristics (in particular expertise)

-Possibility of performance: Term paper, Bachelor or Master thesis
+Possibility of performance: Term paper

 Contact: Charlotte Diekmann